couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 You must have the following storage available:

- * 100MB for application logging
+ * 1GB for application logging

- * Disk space to match your physical RAM requirements for persistence of information
+ * At least twice the disk space to match your physical RAM for persistence of information

 <a id="couchbase-getting-started-prepare-browser"></a>